tensorush/tensorush.github.io/content/psg.md

 - ## **Expand Your Horizons**

-Explore the world to its limits.
+Explore the world to its very limits.
 Be conscious of both the happiness and the horror.
-Don't let your heart be swayed by neither.
+Let your heart be swayed by neither.

 <!-- The Queen vs The Moon -->